The secret to Singapore’s data-driven government

-Singapore wants its public service to be “data-driven to the core”, said Quek Su Lynn, Director of the Government Data Office at the Smart Nation Digital Government Office.
+Quek Su Lynn, Director of the Government Data Office at Singapore’s Smart Nation Digital Government Office, discussed the nation’s data strategy at GovInsider’s Festival of Innovation.

 Behind those ambitions are steps by Quek’s team to build a robust data blueprint.
 Singapore launched its government data strategy in June 2018 to break down barriers between agencies and win the trust of citizens.
 Just a month later, the country was hit by a massive breach of healthcare records, which led to a government-wide review of data security.

 At GovInsider’s Festival of Innovation, Quek shared how Singapore is tackling resistance and building trust to share data.

 Agencies did not have “much appetite” to share data initially, said Quek.
 “Whether it’s a risk or ownership issue, we had to break some of those barriers down.”